Give the gift small icon

 June 21, 2023

 Are you frustrated by shadows, blurry images, and glares in your photos?
 Wish the colors or the object itself would pop a bit more?
-We take a lot of pictures, as you might imagine, and none with the benefit of a paid professional or expensive lighting.
+We take a lot of pictures, as you might imagine, and rarely with the benefit of a paid professional or expensive lighting and cumbersome backdrops.

 Here are our tips from our own daily experiences.
 If you have other tips, please share at Editor@Artifcts.com, and we’ll add them to this story!